Bhagavad Gita Chapter 5 Verse 8 Meaning

 What is the main idea of Bhagavad Gita 5.8?

+This verse carries the weight of lived truth.
 I do nothing at all," thus would the harmonized knower of Truth think, seeing, hearing, touching, smelling, eating, going, sleeping, and breathing.
-This verse emphasizes renunciation with clarity and purpose.
+In the context of finding true renunciation through inner detachment while remaining engaged in the...

 How can I apply Bhagavad Gita 5.8 in daily life?